heyLu/qst/README.md

 	quite fun for small things, just throw some code in a file, have `qst` watch and restart when appropriate.
-- `qst -phase=test ...` runs the tests for projects that support it
+- `qst -step=test ...` runs the tests for projects that support it

 ## Building it yourself